-In addition, as part of the regular annual long-term incentive grants, in April 2022 we granted Mr. Miller and Ms. Collins stock options to purchase 7,438 and 13,067 shares, respectively.
+In addition, as part of the regular annual long-term incentive grants, in April 2022 we granted Mr. Miller stock options to purchase 7,438 shares.
 These stock options vest in equal monthly installments over the three-year period following the grant date.